Mental Health Care Plan

 How Many Sessions are Covered?

 You may be eligible for up to 10 rebated sessions each calendar year (initially 6, with the possibility of 4 more upon review).
 The gap fee will vary depending on the psychologist’s rates and your Medicare rebate.
+You can access up to 10 individual sessions and 10 group therapy sessions.

 Still Have Questions?